 Using the methodology described above, Table 9 estimates the social cost of the emissions expected from domestic production and consumption in the life cycle analysis for the Leasing and No Leasing scenarios, respectively.
-Under each of the domestic SC-GHG cases, the social costs of emissions are lower under the Leasing scenario than the No Leasing scenario.
-For example, at 3% discount rate and an average level of statistical damages, the Leasing scenario would result in savings of \$440 million when considering domestically produced and consumed OCS oil, natural gas, and their substitutes alone.
+Under each of the domestic SC-GHG cases, the social costs of emissions are higher under the Leasing scenario than the No Leasing scenario.
+For example, at 3% discount rate and an average level of statistical damages, the Leasing scenario would result in costs of approximately \$990 million when considering domestically produced and consumed OCS oil, natural gas, and their substitutes alone.